-Insider’s Perspective
+Insider’s perspective

 Respondents listed the following critical factors as being the most important to them.
-Please note
+Please note that

 a factor can rank highly based on wanting the factor or wanting to avoid the factor.
-As an example,
+As an example, some

-may rank repetitive activities as a top factor as this is something that they want or look to avoid
+may rank repetitive activities as a top factor as this is something that they want or look to avoid in

 their practice.
 The factors listed below are based on the number of respondents who indicated these

 would be the top five factors they would like to have in a role.
-Note that there are 25 total
+Note that there are 25 total critical

 factors from which to select.

-Top 5 – First tier
+Top 5 – first tier

 Of interest is the fact that there are two factors that were rated the same across the group.